fyxgaming/run/test/data/README.md

 {
-    "tests": [<txid>],            // RUN transactions to import "txns": {<txid>: <rawtx>},    // Test txns and the supporting txns needed to load them "network": <network-string>   // RUN network to use }
+    "tests": [<txid>],            // RUN transactions to import "txns": {<txid>: <rawtx>},    // Test txns and the supporting txns needed to load them "network": <network-string>   // Run network to use }
 ```